emtiazzahid/settings/README.md

     public $timestamps = false;
     ```
 5. (Optional) Customize
-    * If you want to customize the table name and columns name you can change the values from config\kodeeo-settings.php file
+    * If you want to customize the table name and columns name you can change the values in
+    config\kodeeo-settings.php file
     * After that to reset the configuration values please run this command:
     ```php
     php artisan config:cache
     ```
 6. Now run this command in your terminal to migrate the table in your database:
     ```php
     php artisan migrate
     ```

 ## Use Traits